WorldBank-Transport/DRIVER/doc/domain-registration.md

 When registering your domain through Route 53 the registrar will be either Amazon Registrar, Inc. or their registrar associate, Gandi.
 You can still use other Route 53 services if using another registrar.

+It is important to note that many ccTLDs (country code top-level domains) can't be registered via Route53 -- there are only 14 available in Asia, many of which are [restricted to only second-level domains](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-asiaoceania).

+If you would like to use a ccTLD for your home country, you may need to register your domain with a domain registrar there.

 For specific steps on how to register a domain, see [Registering a New Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).

 ### Routing